net-lisias-ksp/Principia/Concepts.md

 * Reference frame fixing the centre of a celestial and the line towards another celestial

+    A frame similar to the previous one, except that instead of pinning the barycentre of two celestials, it pins the centre of one of the celestials.
+In the case of the Earth and the Moon, the Earth will appear immobile and the Moon will stay in a fixed direction, although its distance will vary a bit over time (due to the eccentricity of its orbit).
+The distant stars, the Sun and all other celestials will appear to move around.

+    This frame is also useful for planning and executing a trajectory that goes from one celestial to another.

-We'll probably add more kinds of plotting frames in future versions, to help with other kinds of manœuvres (e.g., landing, rendezvous, etc.).
+We'll probably add more kinds of plotting frames in future versions, to help with other kinds of manœuvres (e.g., rendezvous, etc.).

 # Navball